 SanDisk 32GB Memory Card (Buy at Amazon)

 You need a memory card.
 This one'll do the trick.
 There are probably cheaper (and certainly more expensive) options, but SanDisk is very reliable maker of SD cards and 32GB should be plenty to start with.
 Don't buy used here, not worth the risk to save $5 in my opinion.

 Think of this as sunglasses for your camera.
 It's not strictly necessary, but it can open up some options to do longer exposures even when it's particularly bright outside.
-If you want to photograph waterfalls or seascapes and create that silky smooth long-exposure look, pick one of these up.
+If you want to photograph waterfalls or seascapes and create that silky smooth long-exposure look, pick one of these up; they're cheap.
 Filters come in different sizes, but you don't have to get one for each lens.
 Get one to fit your lens with the widest front diameter and then get "step-up" adapter rings (below) to use them on your smaller lenses as well.**

 Each of your lenses probably has a different diameter and takes different size filters.
 Instead of buying a set of filters for each lens, just get them for your lens with the biggest diameter and then get these adapter rings so you can use the filters on your smaller lenses.
 If you went with the two suggested lenses above, you'll want to get 49mm filters and a 40.5mm to 49mm step-up adapter ring.** Any brand will work, jut get the cheapest one you see.